Glavo/fallback-jmod/README.md

 After I implemented the first prototype, I got a better understanding of Jlink's workflow.
 I now understand that by implementing a custom `ModuleFinder` I can perfectly achieve what I need.
 This feature will be available in the next prototype of Fallback Jmod.

+After replacing the implementation, I was able to solve some of the existing problems:
+`fallback.list` can be placed directly under the Jmod root path (not in the `classes`);
+No longer necessary to delete the `ModuleHashes`.

+### Go one step further?

+`fallback.list` is just an implementation specific detail of the first prototype.
+Its format is very simple, only a list of hash values corresponding to paths is recorded.

+In the future, I may introduce a richer Jmod manifest file to explore more possibilities of Jmod.

+This is the list of current possible plans:

+* Record the hashes of files that have not been removed, which is used for verification during Jlink.
+* Record some extra information, make the Jmod file can be used at runtime.
+* Record platform related information to generate multi-platform Jmod files.
+* ...